Jasper Morrison & Naoto Fukasawa interviews on the Maruni stand at Salone del Mobile 2017.

 D.d: As a designer you have worked on a lot of electronic products.
 Does it require a very different approach when designing furniture to when designing complex electronics?

 The process of designing electronics these days is all about miniaturisation of a given object.
 Companies want us to make them smaller and smaller rather than worry about the form an object takes – its more important for the object to be so small it disappears than to worry about its shape.
 As we clean up the electronic environment and make it simpler and smaller we need objects that we can touch and love.
 Furniture is the thing that people want to experience in this way.
-They want to interact with it, touch it and feel how it works.
+People want to interact with it, touch it and feel how it works.

 The designer’s role has changed in recent years from being focused on shape to making the quality of the resulting experience – if you design an air-conditioner it’s not about the shape of the unit but of the special quality you have developed for the air it produces.
 We call this the ambient elements of a design.